 Manchester Box Cup: Looking for the next Tyson Fury and the stars of the future - watch the amateur tournament on Sky

-Tyson Fury's original amateur coach believes he could beat Oleksandr Usyk in a third fight if he came back; The Jimmy Egan's club, where Fury started boxing, has a new raft of talent and their star Kieran McDaid will box James Dean Fury, Tyson's cousin, in the Manchester Box Cup final
+Tyson Fury's original amateur coach believes he could beat Oleksandr Usyk in a third fight if he came back; the Jimmy Egan's club, where Fury started boxing, has a new raft of talent - Kieran McDaid will box James Dean Fury, Tyson's cousin, in Manchester Box Cup final, live on Sky Sports

 There is a magic to amateur boxing.
 Bouts are closely matched and fiercely contested.
 The tournament format of three three-minute rounds lends itself to quick, all-action clashes, with a premium placed on speed and skill, not just knockout power.